A healthy cash flow reserve ensures you won’t run out of cash! In addition, a cash reserve is useful in several scenarios:

 To sum up, what is cash reserve?
 Think of it as a short-term solution to a short-term issue, a buffer against the unforeseen and a slush fund to seize opportunities.
 Loans are better used to finance larger, planned expenditures such as capex.

 The standard recommendation for cash reserves is to keep enough liquidity to cover between three and six months of operating expenses.
 Putting aside too little means you run the risk of running out of cash, while hoarding too much cash can be detrimental to your future business, as the money can usually be put to better use elsewhere.
-Our can help you make sense of it all.
+Our business liquidity calculator can help you make sense of it all.

 Total revenues – Total Expenses / Number of months in accounting period = Monthly cash burn